 Long-Term Care Costs Can be Staggering

-Not only will many of us face prolonged long-term care, in-home care and nursing home costs continue to rise.
+Not only will many of our clients face prolonged long-term care, in-home care and nursing home costs continue to rise.
 According to the 2006 Study of the MetLife Mature Market Institute, national averages for long-term care costs are as follows:

 - Hourly rate for home health aides is $19, higher than in 2004.